 atlassian. devicePolicyCl ipboardRestric tion Value type: Integer (1 or 0, any other value will result in an error) Description: Set this value to 1 to restrict clipboard use.
 This prevents users from cutting, copying, and pasting data from the app to other apps.
 Set this value to 0 to allow clipboard use.
 Note: Users will be able to copy and paste between Jira and Confluence Data Center or Cloud apps if those apps also set this value to 1.
 Prevent sharing text t to other devices atlassian. devicePolicyDa taExportRestri cted Value type: Boolean (true/false) Description: Set this value to true to prevent text from being shared to other devices via the iOS share sheet.
-Require Face ID, To uch ID, or password to unlock the app atlassian. devicePolicyLo calAuthRequired Value type: Boolean (true/false) Description: Set this value to true to require users to unlock the app using Touch ID, Face ID, or a passcode. atlassian. devicePolicyLo calAuthTimeout Value type: Integer (number greater than zero) Description: Enter a number in seconds (for example 100) to define the time that the app can be open but not in use (in the background), before a passcode is required again.
+Require Face ID, To uch ID, or password to unlock the app atlassian. devicePolicyLo calAuthRequired Value type: Boolean (true/false) Description: Set this value to true to require users to unlock the app using Touch ID, Face ID, or a passcode. atlassian. devicePolicyLo calAuthTimeout Description: Enter a number in seconds (for example 100) to define the app can be open but not in use (in the background), before a passcode i again.
 If you dont set a value, the default timeout is 120 seconds.